Dev-rick/Simple-Supply-Chain-Udacity/README.md

 Please make sure you've already enabled MetaMask extension in your browser and gulp installed.

 ### Installing and Using the Supply Chain Contract for Yourself on the RINKEBY TESTNETWORK

-**A step by step series of examples that tell you have to get a development env running**

 1. Clone this repository: